kelmensonj/UPC-s-and-the-Ebay-API-for-a-Million-Dollar-Heist/README.md

 ![alt-text](https://github.com/kelmensonj/UPC-s-and-the-Ebay-API-for-a-Million-Dollar-Heist/blob/master/libre_upc.gif)

+There are some dependencies for this script.
+I did:

+Then, you would need to use this link to get the Ebay API's: https://github.com/timotheus/ebaysdk-python

 A few thing this crawler did:

 * Integrates Ebay Shopping and Finding API's with Beautiful Soup and the Requests library in order to get supplemental data